 Located 6,288 feet above sea level with immediate access to the extreme conditions of the alpine zone, Mount Washington Observatory also partners with manufacturers to conduct product testing.

 An international resource for weather and climate education, Mount Washington Observatory conducts classroom and distance learning programs, museum workshops and symposia, and educational trips to the summit in summer and winter.
-The Observatory also maintains two unique science museums: the Weather Discovery Center in downtown North Conway, NH, and Extreme Mount Washington on the summit of Mount Washington.
+The Observatory also maintains a unique science museum: Extreme Mount Washington on the summit of Mount Washington.

 Through all of its efforts, Mount Washington Observatory connects the public with the awe and wonder of the natural world, igniting a passion for science, the mountains, and the outdoors.
 Serving not only as experts in the field of extreme weather, the Observatory has also emerged as the voice of Mount Washington.
 Through this website, daily radio reports, frequent high-level exposure in national news media, strategic partnerships with leaders in the outdoor industry, and far-reaching educational outreach efforts, Mount Washington Observatory’s mission and work reaches millions of individuals each year.